 Why vaccines are important

 Vaccination is the most important thing we can do to protect ourselves and our children against ill health.
-They prevent up to 3 million deaths worldwide every year.
+They prevent up to three million deaths worldwide every year.

 Since vaccines were introduced in the UK, diseases like smallpox, polio and tetanus that used to kill or disable millions of people are either gone or seen very rarely.

-Other diseases like measles and diphtheria have been reduced by up to 99.9% since their vaccines were introduced.
+Other diseases like measles and diphtheria have been reduced by up to 99.9 per cent since their vaccines were introduced.

 If people stop having vaccines, it's possible for infectious diseases to quickly spread again.

 How vaccines work

 Vaccines teach your immune system how to create antibodies that protect you from diseases.

 It's much safer for your immune system to learn this through vaccination than by catching the diseases and treating them.

 Once a vaccine has taught your immune system how to fight a disease, it can often protect you for many years.